Journalism & Creative Writing BA(Hons)

 Course details

-On this Journalism & Creative Writing degree, you'll have the opportunity to gain a BA(Hons) degree over three years or study Journalism & Creative Writing BA(Hons) with a placement year option.
+On this Journalism & Creative Writing degree, you'll have the opportunity to gain a BA(Hons) degree over three years or study Journalism & Creative Writing BA(Hons) with a professional placement option.

 You will develop your professional and intellectual skills by exploring journalism and creative writing in a range of contexts and genres, and set your practice within the creative, ethical and legal frameworks of past and present practitioners.